Matt O'Mahoney: Early years

-Before establishing himself at Bristol Rovers, O'Mahoney was something of an under achieving journeyman player.
+Before establishing himself at Bristol Rovers, O'Mahoney was something of an underachieving journeyman player.
 He had initially been on the books of several teams in the Merseyside area and had spent uninspiring spells at both Liverpool and New Brighton before eventually making something of a breakthrough at Southport, where he made 12 league appearances.
 He then joined Wolves but failed to make it into the first team.
 After a brief spell with Newport County, where he made 8 league appearances, he signed for Bristol Rovers in May 1936.

 Bristol Rovers

-Between 1936 and 1939 O'Mahoney went onto make 101 English League appearances, scoring 6 goals, for Bristol Rovers.
+Between 1936 and 1939, O'Mahoney went onto make 101 English League appearances, scoring 6 goals, for Bristol Rovers.
 He also made a further 4 appearances for Rovers in the FA Cup.
 O'Mahoney also won all 7 of his international caps while playing for Rovers.
 During the Second World War he returned to Rovers as a guest player and made 24 South West League appearances and scored 4 goals in the 1939–40 season.
 He also scored 1 Wartime cup goal for Rovers.

 Ipswich Town

-In July 1939 O'Mahoney signed for Ipswich Town.
+In July 1939, O'Mahoney signed for Ipswich Town.
 However within a few months the Second World War broke out and Town did not enter any of the wartime regional leagues.
 After playing just 3 league games for the club he returned to Bristol Rovers as a guest.
 During the 1940–41 season he also played 4 games for Bristol City in the Southern Regional Division and between 1942 and 1944 he guested regularly for Aberaman Athletic in the Football League West.
 O'Mahoney returned to Ipswich Town when they resumed playing in the 1945–46 season, making 36 league appearances and scoring 3 goals.
 During three more seasons with Town he made a further 58 appearances and scored 5 goals in the English League.
 He made his last appearance for Town on 16 October 1948 in a Third Division South game against Norwich City.